5 Effective Literacy Activities for Grades 3-5

 2. Writing Responses

-Being able to focus on certain genres of writing such as narrative, informational, opinion, or research/inquiry is a key skill that will encourage students to refine their writing.
+Being able to focus on certain genres of writing such as narrative, informative, opinion, or research/inquiry is a key skill that will encourage students to refine their writing.

 With these year-round writing response menus and prompts, you can have your students respond to a variety of topics for every month of the year and encourages students to expand into detail!